-Access Tracks
+Side Roads and Access Tracks

-- 5.2.10 Access tracks are proposed at several locations throughout the Proposed Scheme.
-These are often parallel to the mainline alignment and provide access to SuDS basins or for landowners. - 5.2.11 The volumes of peat that will need to be excavated for the access tracks have been calculated on the same basis as for the mainline alignment, in so far as the access tracks are formed of embankments, widenings, cuttings and 'other earthworks'.
-In this respect, embankments and other earthworks in peat will require excavation beyond the design footprint to accommodate a below-ground structural embankment, and widenings or cuttings will have a band equivalent to a width four times the depth of the peat in which only 50% of the peat need be excavated. - The excavation figures presented in Table 1 assume that any access tracks or parts thereof will not be floated, as this is a matter for detailed design.
-However, estimates of the potential for reducing peat excavation through the use of floating roads in areas where peat exceeds 1.00m in depth are presented in later sub-sections.
+- 5.2.7 Side roads and access tracks are proposed at several locations throughout the Proposed Scheme.
+These are often parallel to the mainline alignment and provide access to SuDS basin maintenance or for landowners. - 5.2.8 The volumes of peat that will need to be excavated for the access tracks have been calculated on the same basis as for the mainline alignment and junctions, insomuch as the access tracks are formed of embankments, widenings, cuttings and 'other earthworks'.
+In this respect, embankments and other earthworks in peat will require excavation beyond the design footprint to accommodate a below-ground structural embankment, and earthworks widening or cuttings will have a band equivalent to a width four times the depth of the peat in which only 50% of the peat need be excavated. - 5.2.9 The excavation figures presented in Table 1 assume that any access tracks or parts thereof will not be floated, as this is a matter for detailed design.
+However, peat conditions beneath the tracks have been assessed as being unlikely to lend themselves to floated construction methods as previously noted, and therefore, none are anticipated at this stage.